SteveNyamari/Java_Projects/README.md

 # Java_Projects
 reporsitory with java projects
-This is a repository that contain codes written in java. it contains both simple and advanced programs. all programs are well doccumented using comments that can simply be understood
+This is a repository that contain codes written in java.
+It contains both simple and advanced programs.
+All programs are well doccumented using comments that can simply be understood.
+All the programs are error free.